 All reviews must be in writing, with the faculty member acknowledging receipt by signing and returning a copy for the faculty member's division-level file.
-In addition, the promotion and continued appointment committee and the dean meet with the faculty member to discuss the review and recommendations.
+In addition, the Library Promotion and Continued Appointment Committee and the dean meet with the faculty member to discuss the review and recommendations.
 Individual faculty members are also encouraged to seek guidance and mentoring from senior colleagues.
 Pre-continued appointment faculty members bear responsibility for understanding expectations for promotion and continued appointment and for meeting those expectations.